dheeraj-bhadoria/Automation-Testing-Login-Screen-Jetpack-Compose-Complete-Code-With-Example/README.md

 # How to start test
 ![image description](https://github.com/dheeraj-bhadoria/Automation-Testing-Login-Screen-Jetpack-Compose-Complete-Code-With-Example/blob/main/automatedtestingcomposeruntest.png)

-# Test cases with automatically runs when you commit build
+# Continuous integration- Test cases with automatically runs when you commit build
 Following code in android.yml will execute all test case and its build -
 ```groove
 name: Android CI